Surya-KF/High-Performance-CPU-RAG-System-with-Quantized-Llama2/README.md

 ---

-# RAG-using-Quantized-LLAMA2
+# High-Performance CPU RAG System with Quantized Llama2

-The RAG-using-Quantized-LLAMA2 repository provides a framework to build a robust retrieval-augmented generation (RAG) system using quantized versions of the Llama2 language model.
+The High-Performance CPU RAG System with Quantized-LLAMA2 repository provides a framework to build a robust retrieval-augmented generation (RAG) system using quantized versions of the Llama2 language model.
 This project aims to combine the power of Llama2 with efficient retrieval techniques to answer user queries effectively.

 ## Table of Contents
 - [Introduction](#introduction)